 Kangaroo Paws Fern

 Zealandia pustulata (G.Forst.)
-Testo & A.R.Field is NOW the correct and accepted scientific name for this species.
+Testo & A.R.Field is the accepted scientific name for this species.
 The genus and species were named and described as such by Weston L. Testo and Ashley R. Field in Systematic Botany in 2019.
 It was first named and described as Polypodium pustulatum by Johann Georg Adam Forster in Florilae Insularum Australium Prodromus in 1786.

-To read the whole write up about the name change click on SESSA LAB (UPLOAD FROM SYSTEMATIC BOTANY).
+To read the whole write-up about the name change click on SESSA LAB (UPLOAD FROM SYSTEMATIC BOTANY).

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.